allenfantasy/react-boilerplate/README.md

 # react-boilerplate

-Quickstart project template for building `npm` modules with React and JSX.
+Quickstart project template for building `npm` modules with React, Babel and Webpack.

 Just `npm install` and `npm run build` when you're done.
 Use `npm start` to continuously build.